 Bracket Play Structure for Twelve Teams After Pool Play, teams 1-4 will have a bye.
-Top 4 teams from the Terrific Twelve play will move forward to The Great 8 Winners of the Fab 4 advance to the Championship.
+Top 4 teams from the Terrific Twelve play will move forward to The Great 8.
+Winners of The Great 8 to Fab 4.
+Winners of the Fab 4 advance to the Championship.
 Note: Bracket seeding is based on total points earned in preliminary pool play.
+Note: a good source for printable brackets is printyourbrackets.com